rerun-io/rerun/rerun_py/ARCHITECTURE.md

 will be generated.
 For example `datatypes/color_ext.py` is the extension file for the `Color` datatype, which can be found in `datatypes/color.py`.

-In this file you must define a class called `<Type>Ext` that will be added as a mixin to the generated class.
+In this file you must define a class called `<Type>Ext`, which will be added as a mixin to the generated class.

+Any methods defined in the extension class will be accessible via the generated class, so this can be a helpful way of adding things such as custom constructors.

+Additionally the extension class allows you to overide `__init__()`, `__array__()`, `native_to_pa_array`, or the field converters for any of the generated fields.

 #### Native object init method (`__init__()`)